Best Budget Electric Bike of 2021

 We feel that the ride quality of a bike is one of its most important attributes.
 Each model we tested was different and had varying handling characteristics, comfort levels, and features that help to define the way they rode.
 Wheel size and geometry play an integral role in how a bike feels while turning and how stable it feels at speed.
 Fit adjustments for the seat and handlebar are important elements that affect comfort across a range of user heights.
 Additional features like racks, lights, and fenders also play into the overall quality of the user experience.

 The Macwheel Ranger 500 had the best ride quality of all the models we tested.
-It has a cruiser bike style with an easy step-through frame and comfortable, casual, seated riding position.
+It has a cruiser bike style with an easy step-through frame and a comfortable, casual, seated riding position.
 It rolls on smooth and fast 700c wheels (the same size as a road bike), and it has steady, predictable handling in all situations and excellent stability at speed.
 Not only did it have the best ride feel and performance, but it comes well equipped for commuting or running errands thanks to features like a rear rack, head and taillights, and fenders front and rear.